panosven/panosven.github.io/index.md

 <!-- BIO SECTION -->
 <p style="font-size: 1.05em;">
 Hi, and welcome!
-I am a PhD student in Economics at <a href="https://www.liverpool.ac.uk/management/" style="color:#0066cc; text-decoration:none;">
+I am a PhD student in Economics at <a href="https://www.liverpool.ac.uk/management/" class="ulms-link>
 University of Liverpool Management School (ULMS)
 </a>.
 </p>